-One of my fondest childhood memories is going to the library with my mom and siblings because I could not get enough of pretty books ( I'm still that way), which is just one of the reasons that I have spent more than a fair amount of time meandering the halls at the Mazza Museum.
+One of my fondest childhood memories is going to the library with my mom and my siblings.
+I was completely enchanted—unable to get enough of the beautiful covers, the colors, the promise held inside every book.
+Honestly, not much has changed.
+I’m still that way.
+That lifelong love of picture books is one of the many reasons I’ve spent more than a fair amount of time happily meandering the halls of the Mazza Museum.

-The Mazza Museum is well worth a visit.
-The art is rotated quarterly, and the Catherine Freed Galleria is changed more frequently.
+The Mazza Museum is absolutely worth a visit.
+The artwork is rotated quarterly, with the Catherine Freed Galleria changing even more frequently, ensuring that each visit offers something new to discover.

-The only real problem I have with visiting this museum is I never want to leave.
+The only real problem with visiting the Mazza Museum is this: I never want to leave.

 Museum Hours of Operation